SkymindIO/skil-clients/go/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **TransformincrementalCsv**
-> SingleCsvRecord TransformincrementalCsv(ctx, deploymentName, transformName, optional)
-Takes SingleCSVRecord as input and returns the transformed array as SingleCSVRecord
+> SingleCsvRecord TransformincrementalCsv(ctx, deploymentName, versionName, transformName, optional) Takes SingleCSVRecord as input and returns the transformed array as SingleCSVRecord

 Takes a SingleCSVRecord object and transforms it into the desired format